 Make sure to keep a list of the people and businesses that get to hear or read the social security number of your child.
 The same applies for other sensitive information that could help a criminal commit identity fraud or theft.

 This makes it easy to know where things went wrong if your child does become a victim.
 If you know who to blame, then you do not have to worry about covering the losses on your own.
-This is hugely beneficial, but relying on the *$1 million service guarantee through the LifeLock Junior plan is also a great idea.

 There are obvious cases where you do not need to give out your child’s social security number or other sensitive data.
 For example, this is not needed when you are putting a cell phone in your own name for your child.
 Yet, you cannot prevent ever needing to show either the birth certificate or social security number of your child.